StefanBartl/Kurse/Web-Development/FrontendMasters/Expert/WebAssembly/WebAssembly_Kursnotizen.md

 Web Assembly is stack based language so all operations read and write to the stack in a linear fashion.

-You've probably heard of the call stack in JavaScript which is a reserved portion of memory the interpreter uses to keep track of running functions.
+Youve probably heard of the call stack in JavaScript which is a reserved portion of memory the interpreter uses to keep track of running functions.

 OpCodes
 Opcodes (Operation Code) are readable computer instructions representing machine language instructions.